vaishnavi-rama/cse15l-lab-reports/lab2.md

 ### Part 2
 The absolute path to the private key is `/Users/vramanujan/.ssh/id_rsa`.
+When we provide a path to a file as an argument to ls, the file name is returned if it exsits.
+Therefore we know that the private key has been successfully created on my computer.
 ![Image](private_key_ssh.png)

+The abolute path to the public key from the ieng6 machine is

 'ssh', which stands for secure shell network, and we are using it in this case, to securely log in to a remote server.
 Because we used ssh-keygen during the lab to generate a public ssh key that we then copied onto the remote ieng6 machine with the scp command, we are able to use the ssh protocol to login to the ieng6 machine without a password.
 Attached below is a screen shot of when I enter the command `ssh vramanujan@ieng6.ucsd.edu` into my terminal, I am no longer prompted for a password.
 Instead, I see a Notice that tells me about the conditions of using the ieng6 machine, as shown in the screenshot, which means I have successfully logged into the machine without a password.
 ![Image](logging_in_with_ssh.png)